xingboyang20/ace-configuration-api-samples/basics/docs/PRICE.md

 Providing these external factors is the job of arguments.
 Knowing which arguments are needed depends on how the prices were defined.

 It is up to the application that calls the `/price` endpoint to provide the correct arguments.
 In a real application, arguments may contain data entities such as the customer and salesperson.
-However, in this sample application, we use hardcoded arguments that match the sample data provided with the CLM platform.
+However, in this sample application, we use hardcoded arguments that match the sample data provided with Ace Platform.
 These are located in `src/globalArguments.js` as a simple object:

 ```javascript
 {